 The most representative trade union in a certain field/sector/profession/undertaking has the right to conclude collective agreements with the respective employers' representatives.
-The law defines five categories of collective agreements: national collective agreements, sectorial agreements, national and local vocational agreements and special (company) agreements.
-The first four are concluded by the appropriate trade unions and employers' associations and are applicable at different levels, while the latter is concluded by the employer and the employees represented by the Trade Union representing the employees of the employer and, in the absence of such representative union, by the Body/Union of employees established in accordance with the relevant legislation and in absence of both by the sectorial first level Trade Union.
+The law defines five categories of collective agreements: national collective agreements, sectorial agreements, national and local vocational agreements and special agreements.
+The first four are concluded by the appropriate trade unions and employers' associations and are applicable at different levels, while the latter is concluded by the employer and the employees represented by the Trade Union representing the employees of the employer and, in the absence of such representative union, by the Body/Union of employees established in accordance with the relevant legislation.